Culture of Bengal: Painting

-The recorded history of art in Bengal can be traced to the 3rd century BCE, when terracotta sculptures were made in the region.
-In antiquity, Bengal was a pioneer of painting in Asia under the Pala Empire.

 Miniature and scroll painting flourished in Mughal Bengal.
+Rickshaw Painting adorns colorful hoods featuring intricate designs like minarets and floral patterns with the word "Allah" and other islamic motifs, are recognized as UNESCO-listed intangible heritage.
+The Patua community specializes "Patachitra", with the Gazir Pata being their renowned artwork, depicting Gazi Pir.

 Kalighat painting or Kalighat Pat originated in 19th-century Calcutta, in the vicinity of Kalighat Kali Temple of Kolkata, and from being items of souvenir taken by the visitors to the Kali temple, the paintings over a period of time developed as a distinct school of Indian painting.
 From the depiction of Hindu gods other mythological characters, the Kalighat paintings developed to reflect a variety of themes.

 Modern painting emerged in Calcutta with the Bengal school.
 East Pakistan developed its own contemporary painting tradition under Zainul Abedin.
 Modern Bangladeshi art has produced many of South Asia's leading painters, including SM Sultan, Mohammad Kibria, Shahabuddin Ahmed, Kanak Chanpa Chakma, Kafil Ahmed, Saifuddin Ahmed, Qayyum Chowdhury, Rashid Choudhury, Quamrul Hassan, Rafiqun Nabi and Syed Jahangir among others.